MatthewKosloski/Batalla/README.md

-# webpack-server
+# Batalla

-This is a simple boilerplate for static sites, React projects, and using ES6.
-It uses Gulp for HTML and CSS compilation, and Webpack for JavaScript minification and bundling.
+A battleship game built with React and Socketio.

 ## Setup